brjathu/iTAML/README.md

 # iTAML : An Incremental Task-Agnostic Meta-learning Approach
 Official implementation of "iTAML : An Incremental Task-Agnostic Meta-learning Approach".
 (CVPR 2020) [(paper link)](http://papers.nips.cc/paper/9429-random-path-selection-for-continual-learning).

 iTAML : An Incremental Task-Agnostic Meta-learning Approach (accepted at Conference on Computer Vision and Pattern Recognition, Seattle, Washington, 2020), hypothesize that generalization is a key factor for continual learning.
 In this pursuit, we learn a set of generalized parameters, that are neither specific to old nor new tasks by introducing a novel meta-learning approach that seeks to maintain an equilibrium between all the encountered tasks.
 This is ensured by a task-agnostic meta-update rule which avoids catastrophic forgetting.
 When presented with a continuum of data, our model automatically identifies the task and quickly adapts to it with just a single update.

 This code provides an implementation for iTAML.
-This repository is implemented using pytorch and it includes code for running the incremental learning domain experiments on MNIST, SVHN, CIFAR100, ImageNet and MS-Celeb-10K.
+This repository is implemented using PyTorch and it includes code for running the incremental learning domain experiments on MNIST, SVHN, CIFAR100, ImageNet, and MS-Celeb-10K.

 <p align="center"><img src="./utils/figs/front.png" width="400"></p>
 <p align="center">(a) iTAML overall learning process</p>